nayakvirat163-oss/Cv-Website/README.md

 }
 ```

+### Who Built It

+- **Aditya** – worked on ideas, structure, and UI adjustments.
+- **Aarav** – helped with flows, testing, and polishing interactions.
+- **Virat** – supported data design and feature behaviour.
+- **Vaidik** – contributed to styling and feature tweaking.

+Together, **Aditya, Aarav, Virat, and Vaidik** used AI as a helper, not a replacement.
+They wrote and edited a large part of the code themselves.

 ## Conclusion ✔️

 This prototype highlights a **creative UI** and **modular structure**.
 It runs entirely client-side and uses cookies for persistence.
 Future work can integrate a backend, real databases, and payment gateways to complete all features.

+It stands as a **student-led project** by Aditya, Aarav, Virat, and Vaidik, honestly combining **human effort and AI assistance** to imagine the future Chinmaya Vidyalaya Bokaro portal.